Planning and prioritisation

 We use park categories to rank all parks in the state, based on their natural, cultural and presentation values.
 Park categories inform Levels of Service benchmarking across all parks.

 Levels of Service (LoS) benchmarks are used to set the desired management standards across all parks – recognising that all parks deserve great management, but that more effort needs to be directed to parks with higher values.
-LoS are set for nine management elements, such as fire and pest management, and will guide the amount of time, people and money which is invested in each of these activities.
+LoS are set for eight management elements, such as fire and pest management, and will guide the amount of time, people and money which is invested in each of these activities.